francescomucio/dataeng-va/README.md

 ## Caveat Emptor
 As you probably can imagine, these utilities are based on ChatGPT which sometimes can say more than expected.
 Please be careful and review the answers you receive.

+## Contributing

+Do you have a feedback?
+Do you an idea for an utility/prompt?
+Do you want to contribute?

+For all this, you can use the [github repository](https://github.com/francescomucio/dataeng-va) or a this [suggestion form](https://forms.gle/PPGE6RaaFn6rT9SX9).